All Episodes

 That's why they keep citing law constantly.

-So-and-so case, such and so language, so-and-so case in this year, overturned here, all of that shit, right?
+So-and-so case, such-and-so language, so-and-so case in this year, overturned here, all of that shit, right?

 It annoyed her so much that she cited that I was not putting in legal citations in my documents.

-She put in in her documents twice.
+She put it in her documents twice.

-She wasted language in her, she wasted words in her documents trying to use my own tactic against me of pointing out where I had failed, only it was not a failure, because as a pro se person, all I need do is to present the court with fact that is in law.
+She wasted language in her, she wasted words in her documents trying to use my own tactic against me of pointing out where I had failed.

 Since I lived through it, I just had to present my version, my understanding, my actions as they were affecting that law and the facts about them.